imaging-formats/yaozarrs/docs/ngff_guide.md

 ---

 !!! success "You're ready!"
-    You now understand the OME-NGFF specification and how to work with it using yaozarrs.
+    You now understand the OME-Zarr specification and how to work with it using yaozarrs.
 Happy imaging!